|Hackathons Considered Harmful|

 Programming as jazz, i.e. free form composition, is just as silly but very seductive.
 After all it is our chance to look not just socially acceptable, but cool.
 The whole idea is seen at its most amazing when applied to hardware.

 At a hardware hackathon people put electronics together like it involved components that don't blow up in a smelly sort of way if you get it wrong.
 Circuit calculations - who needs those?!
+Releasing the magic smoke is just part of the fun.

 Yes there is a certain amount of jealousy here - I only have to look at an electronic component for it to fail.
 But, jealousy aside, this just isn't how electronics is done in the real world, not even the real world of hacking.